Last updated: June 3, 2026

 | Tax-motivated owners | Loss deductions offset other income | High marginal tax rate, active participation, clean documentation | Yes — works at any level |

 The claiming specialist path is the most accessible for a new owner entering at the regional level.
-It requires a good eye for horses, a strong relationship with a trainer who understands how to evaluate and condition freshly claimed horses, and the discipline to sell or move horses up in class when they’ve outgrown their current level rather than running them into the ground at a price where they’ll eventually be claimed away.
+It requires a good eye for horses, a strong relationship with a trainer who understands how to condition freshly claimed horses, and the discipline to move horses up in class when they’ve outgrown their current level rather than running them into the ground.
 Our guide to evaluating horses in claiming races covers the specific signals to look for when identifying horses whose current class understates their ability.

-The owners who consistently lose money without any of the offsetting factors are almost always the ones who entered the sport expecting purse earnings to carry the operation, didn’t build relationships that give them an edge in horse evaluation, and held horses too long at declining class levels rather than exiting strategically.
-Racing at the wrong level with the wrong horses is how you turn a manageable annual loss into an expensive one.
+The owners who consistently lose money entered expecting purse earnings to carry the operation, didn’t build relationships that give an edge in horse evaluation, and held horses too long at declining class levels.
+Racing the wrong horse at the wrong level is how a manageable annual loss becomes an expensive one.

 Can you actually make money owning a racehorse?

-Yes, but fewer than 10% of racehorses generate enough purse earnings to cover annual carrying costs, according to TOBA industry data.
+Yes, but only a small minority of racehorses generate enough purse earnings to cover annual carrying costs — industry data points to well under 10%.
 The owners who make money consistently do so through a combination of paths — claiming undervalued horses and moving them up in class, breeding, pinhooking, selling at the right moment, and using tax deductions to reduce the effective cost of losses.
 Expecting purse earnings alone to cover costs is the most common financial mistake new owners make.

 How much do racehorse owners typically earn from purse money?